folkertvanheusden/PyPC/README.md

 PyPC is an IBM PC (8088) emulator written in Python.

 It is currently not even alpha.
-It boots, but only partially MDA and no keyboard support yet: you can see it starting e.g. GlaBIOS.
+It boots and you can run e.g. MS-DOS with CheckIt3 in it.
 You need to have 'GLABIOS.ROM' in the directory from which you start 'main.py'.
 It requires python 3.something.
+When it is running, you can also connect a VNC client to it: you see it then use the original font.

 ![main screen](images/pypc001.png)